Horse Breed: Don

 Country of origin: Russia

-Distinguishing features: The Don has a refined head with a straight or occasionally hooked nose, expressive eyes, a lean, straight neck with a prominent crest, large and muscular chest, long back, clean legs and tough hooves.
-Standing between 15.2 – 16.2 hands, it appears in most solid colours, with golden chestnut being the most common.
+Distinguishing features: The Don has a refined head, normally straight but occasionally dished thanks to the Arabian influence.
+The breed has expressive eyes, a lean, straight neck with a prominent crest, a large and muscular chest, long back, clean legs and tough hooves.
+Standing between 15.2 and 16.2 hands high, it appears in most solid colours, with golden chestnut being the most common.

-Image credits: Mari_Mi at Equestrian.ru, Horse Breeds Pictures, Konovod.com, Ekaterina Druz.
+Image credits: Mari_Mi / Equestrian.ru, Horse Breeds Pictures, Konovod.com, Ekaterina Druz.